Study of the United States Institutes

 Study of the United States Institutes are intensive post-graduate level academic programs with integrated study tours whose purpose is to provide foreign university faculty, other scholars, and secondary educators (classroom teachers, teacher trainers, curriculum developers, textbook writers, ministry of educations officials, etc.) the opportunity to deepen their understanding of American society, culture, and institutions.
 The ultimate goal is to strengthen curricula and to improve the quality of teaching about the United States in academic institutions abroad.

-The institutes will take place at various colleges and universities throughout the United States over the course of 5-6 weeks beginning in May/June 2017.
+The institutes will take place at various colleges and universities throughout the United States.
 Applicants are encouraged to visit the website of Bureau of Educational and Cultural Affairs to obtain general information about the program.

 Essential Program Information